Multivariate Monotone Inclusions in Saddle Form: Applications

 \section{Applications}

-In nonlinear analysis and optimization, problems with multiple variables occur in areas such as game theory \cite{Atto08,Bric13,YiPa19}, variational inequalities \cite{Fuku96}, infimal-convolution regularization \cite{Siop13}, domain decomposition \cite{Atto16}, machine learning \cite{Bach12,Bric19}, neural networks \cite{Neur20}, evolution inclusions \cite{Sico10}, traffic equilibrium \cite{Sico10,Traf20,Fuku96}, statistics \cite{Ejst20,Bien20}, and image recovery \cite{Bric09,Jmiv11}.
+In nonlinear analysis and optimization, problems with multiple variables occur in areas such as game theory \cite{Atto08,Bric13,YiPa19}, evolution inclusions \cite{Sico10}, traffic equilibrium \cite{Sico10,Fuku96}, domain decomposition \cite{Atto16}, machine learning \cite{Bach12,Bric19}, image recovery \cite{Bric09,Jmiv11}, infimal-convolution regularization \cite{Siop13}, statistics \cite{Ejst20,Bien20}, neural networks \cite{Neur20}, and variational inequalities \cite{Fuku96}.
 The numerical methods used in the above papers are limited to special cases of Problem~\ref{prob:1} and they do not perform block iterations and they operate in synchronous mode.
 The methods presented in Theorems~\ref{t:1}~and~\ref{t:2} provide a unified treatment of these problems as well as extensions, within a considerably more flexible algorithmic framework.
 In this section, we illustrate this in the context of variational inequalities and multivariate minimization.
-Other applications will be considered elsewhere; see, for instance, \cite{Evol20,Traf20} for the applications to coupled evolution inclusions and traffic equilibrium.
 Below we present only the applications of Theorem~\ref{t:1} as similar applications of Theorem~\ref{t:2} follow using similar arguments.